aritraghosh/aks-labs/workshops/advanced-aks/workshop.md

 ## Advanced Networking Concepts

+TODO: Add content about Azure CNI Overlay with Cilium

 ### Advanced Container Networking Services

 Advanced Container Networking Services (ACNS) is a suite of services built to significantly enhance the operational capabilities of your Azure Kubernetes Service (AKS) clusters.